zzm634/typeorm-no-arp/docs/entities.md

 ## Entity columns

-Since database table consist of columns your entities must consist of columns too.
+Since database tables consist of columns your entities must consist of columns too.
 Each entity class property you marked with `@Column` will be mapped to a database table column.

 ### Primary columns